“Produce 101” Alumni: Where Are They Now?

-The top 11 ranked boys are still obviously promoting in Wanna One, and their immense popularity show no signs of diminishing any time soon.
+The top 11 ranked boys are still obviously promoting in Wanna One, and their immense popularity shows no signs of diminishing any time soon.
 Their EPS have always peaked at No. 1 on charts and have all been certified (at least) double platinum — incredible stats befitting an incredible group.
-Their brand power is top notch, often ranked at the top on the Power Index and brand reputation rankings, which translates to a multitude of endorsement deals that keep them busy in between comebacks.
+Their brand power is top-notch, often ranked at the top of the Power Index and brand reputation rankings, which translates to a multitude of endorsement deals that keep them busy in between comebacks.

 The members have also been diligently appearing on various variety shows, and even being cast as permanent cast members on programs such as “Master Key,” “It’s Dangerous Beyond the Blankets,” and the currently-airing season of “Law of the Jungle in Sabah” (with Sung Woon and Seong Woo).
 You can also catch the whole gang and their silly antics on “Star Road,” currently airing on V Live.

 The group’s contracts are scheduled to end on December 31 this year, but there have been talks of a one-month extension, mainly so they can attend award shows in January.
 As there are many agencies involved in this discussion, no definitive news has been announced yet.